Equivariant $A$-theory

 Taking $\sC$ to be the category of orthogonal $G$-spectra for a finite group $G$, $\sC$ is generated by the suspension spectra $\Sigma^\infty_+ G/H$ for conjugacy classes of subgroups $(H) \leq G$.
 By the self-duality of the orbits $\Sigma^\infty_+ G/H$, the mapping spectrum from $G/H$ to $G/K$ may be written as the genuine fixed points of a suspension spectrum

 and the compositions are given by stable $G$-maps

 which collapse away the complement of the diagonal of $G/L$ and then fold that diagonal to a single point.
 This gives a category enriched in orthogonal spectra, or symmetric spectra by neglect of structure.

-Guillou and May prove that this spectral category is equivalent to a spectral version of the Burnside category, namely a spectral category $\GB$ with objects $G/H$, and morphisms spectra $\GB(G/H,G/K)$ given by the $K$-theory of the permutative category of finite equivariant spans from $G/H$ to $G/K$.
+Guillou and May prove that this category is equivalent to a spectral version of the Burnside category, namely a category $\GB$ enriched in symmetric spectra, with objects $G/H$ and morphism symmetric spectra $\GB(G/H,G/K)$ given by the $K$-theory of the permutative category of finite equivariant spans from $G/H$ to $G/K$.
 The composition is by pullback of spans, which can be made strictly associative by using a skeleton of the category of finite $G$-sets and by picking explicit models for pullbacks of spans (cf. \cite{GM1}).

-\begin{thm}[Guillou-May]\mylabel{thm:guillou_may}There is a string of Quillen equivalences between $\GB$-modules $\{M_H\}$ and genuine $G$-spectra $X$, and the fixed points $X^H$ are equivalent to the spectrum $M_H$ for every subgroup $H$. \end{thm}
+\begin{thm}[Guillou-May] There is a string of Quillen equivalences between $\GB$-modules $\{M_H\}$ in symmetric spectra and genuine orthogonal $G$-spectra $X$.
+The underlying symmetric spectrum of the fixed points $X^H$ is equivalent to the spectrum $M_H$ for every subgroup $H$. \end{thm}